-After completing study week 24 of treatment of mice with different concentrations of wastewater, mice were euthanized with high dose of ketamine hydrochloride.
-During necropsy, different important organs (liver, heart and kidney) were collected from the mice of both control and water treated groups to investigate the effect of wastewater.
-The vital organs were collected with the help of sterile scalpel and scissors avoiding any destruction of the organs.
-Weight of these organs were measured with the help of a digital balance.
+After completing study week 24 of treatment of mice with different concentrations of wastewater, mice were euthanized with a high dose of ketamine hydrochloride.
+During necropsy, different important organs (liver, heart, and kidney) were collected from the mice of both control and wastewater-treated groups to investigate the effect of wastewater.
+The vital organs were collected with the help of the sterile scalpel and scissors, avoiding any destruction of the organs.
+The weights of these organs were measured with the help of a digital balance.